stroobl/icinga2-ansible-vagrant/README.md

 # Icinga2 Ansible Vagrant: master and client node

+*No longer maintained: this standalone Icinga2 Vagrant won't be updated anymore, if you want the up to date roles, track them in https://github.com/fiaasco/fiaas*

 This project starts with an empty Debian 8.2 vagrant box and uses Ansible to install:
 * Icinga2 master on the box icinga2
 * Icinga2-classicui and Icingaweb2 on the box icinga2